-The following questions must be addressed for subsections 5-1b. through 5-2c. in the Narrative Template.
+The following areas must be addressed through responses to the targeted questions for subsections 3-3a. through 3-5b. in the Narrative Template.

-- Describe briefly any significant trends in the data and explanations of those trends. - If the county's performance exceeds comparable county and/or statewide performance what policies or practices does the county believe have contributed to this result?
+- Describe briefly any significant trends in the data and explanations of those trends. - ☐ If the county's performance exceeds comparable county and/or statewide performance what policies or practices does the county believe have contributed to this result?
 What actions is the county taking to maintain or improve its performance?

 Or

-If the county's performance lags behind comparable county and/or statewide performance, what factors does the county believe have contributed to this result?
-What actions is the county taking to improve its performance?

-Are there certain populations which are disproportionally represented in the measures?
+- If the county's performance lags behind comparable county and/or statewide performance, what factors does the county believe have contributed to this result?
+What actions is the county taking to improve its performance? - ☐ Are there certain populations which are disproportionally represented in the measures?
 What actions is the county taking to address that population's needs?